 and $A+A=\bigl\{(1,3)\bigr\}\not\subseteq A$.

 It follows that there are $5=\frac{2\cdot 2+1}{2\cdot 3+1}\binom{3\cdot 3-2}{3-2}$ geometric multi-chains of $2$-filters of length~$2$. \end{example}

-Let us denote by $\NN_{n}^{(m)}$ the set of all geometric multi-chains of filters of length~$m$, and let us denote by $\NN_{n,t}^{(m)}$ the set of all geometric multi-chains of $t$-filters of length~$m$.
-As noted before, we have $\NN_{n,t}^{(m)}\subseteq\NN_{n}^{(m)}$ with equality if and only if $t=1$.
+Let us denote by $\NN_{n}^{(m)}$ the set of all geometric multi-chains of filters of length~$m$, and let us denote by $\NN_{n;t}^{(m)}$ the set of all geometric multi-chains of $t$-filters of length~$m$.
+As noted before, we have $\NN_{n;t}^{(m)}\subseteq\NN_{n}^{(m)}$ with equality if and only if $t=1$.

-\begin{remark} One way to prove Conjecture~\ref{conj:geometric_chains_cardinality} is by exhibiting an explicit bijection from $\NC_{n,t}^{(m)}$ to $\NN_{n,t}^{(m)}$. \end{remark}
+\begin{remark} One way to prove Conjecture~\ref{conj:geometric_chains_cardinality} is by exhibiting an explicit bijection from $\NC_{n;t}^{(m)}$ to $\NN_{n;t}^{(m)}$. \end{remark}

-Moreover, we denote by $\bigl(\NN_{n,t}^{(m)},\subseteq\bigr)$ the set $\NN_{n,t}^{(m)}$ ordered by componentwise inclusion.
+Moreover, we denote by $\bigl(\NN_{n;t}^{(m)},\subseteq\bigr)$ the set $\NN_{n;t}^{(m)}$ ordered by componentwise inclusion.

-\begin{lemma} Let $(V_{m},V_{m-1},\ldots,V_{1})$ and $(W_{m},W_{m-1},\ldots,W_{1})$ be two geometric multi-chains of $t$-filters that form a cover relation in $\bigl(\NN_{n,t}^{(m)},\subseteq\bigr)$.
+\begin{lemma} Let $(V_{m},V_{m-1},\ldots,V_{1})$ and $(W_{m},W_{m-1},\ldots,W_{1})$ be two geometric multi-chains of $t$-filters that form a covering pair in $\bigl(\NN_{n;t}^{(m)},\subseteq\bigr)$.
 Then, there exists a unique index $j\in[m]$ such that $V_{i}=W_{i}$ for $i\neq j$ and $V_{j}$ and $W_{j}$ differ in exactly one element. \end{lemma} \begin{proof} For $t=1$, the claim follows from \cite{athanasiadis05refinement}*{Theorem~3.6}, which states that the geometric multi-chains of filters correspond bijectively to regions in the fundamental chamber of the extended Shi arrangement.
 Moreover, the adjacency graph of these regions corresponds to the poset diagram of $\bigl(\NN_{n}^{(m)},\subseteq\bigr)$.
-Then, crossing a wall in the fundamental chamber corresponds to a cover relation in $\bigl(\NN_{n,t}^{(m)},\subseteq\bigr)$; the colour of this wall determines the index $j$ from the statement, and the normal vector of the hyperplane supporting this wall determines the unique element in which the $j$-th components of the multi-chains in question differ.
+Then, crossing a wall in the fundamental chamber corresponds to a covering pair in $\bigl(\NN_{n;t}^{(m)},\subseteq\bigr)$; the colour of this wall determines the index $j$ from the statement, and the normal vector of the hyperplane supporting this wall determines the unique element in which the $j$-th components of the multi-chains in question differ.